TL;DR

 Budget option for basic training

-CAP's standard barbell works for beginners focusing on form development and light resistance training.
-The 1-inch sleeves limit weight capacity but reduce upfront costs significantly.
+CAP's standard barbell works for beginners focused on form development and lighter resistance training.
+The 1-inch sleeves cap weight capacity but cut upfront costs significantly.

 Key Specs: